A fresh, lemon scented herb, Lemon Balm is easy to grow, can be used in a variety of ways in the kitchen and is great for making infusions.

 Lemon Balm: culinary use

-, and both have the same characteristic taste.
+Both the leaves and the flowers of this herb can be eaten, and both have the same characteristic taste.
 Only the leaves are suitable for drying for consumption after the harvest period.

 It is excellent for adding a touch of originality to salads and soups and to decoctions and liqueurs.
 This herb is particularly appreciated by people who enjoy its refreshing lemon-like notes.
 This is a perfect herb for infusions made from the dried leaves with their digestive and calming properties.